 Our foster carers often tell us that becoming a foster parent has been the best experiences of their life and have lots of happy and inspiring fostering stories to share.

 We know however, that despite wanting to be a foster carer, many people don’t have the information they need and are put off by what they believe to be a long and complex fostering assessment process.
-At FosterCare UK we aim to make the assessment process as easy as possible.
-We provide our prospective foster carers with all the support, training and education they need to become a foster parent and change the lives of a child or young person.
+At FosterCare UK, we aim to make the fostering assessment process as easy as possible.
+We provide our prospective foster carers with all the support, foster care training and education they need to become a foster parent and change the lives of a child or young person.

 We’re also often asked “who can foster?”
 And how foster care fits around work.
-There are really very few barriers to taking on a foster child.
-As long as you are over the age of 21 and are in good health, you’re able to become a foster carer.
+There are very few barriers to taking on a foster child.
+If you are over the age of 21 and are in good health, you’re likely to be able to become a foster carer.
 At FosterCare UK we provide many different types of foster care services.
-From respite care to full time fostering you’re bound to find a fostering service that suits your availability and existing commitments.
+From respite care and therapeutic fostering to full time fostering you’re bound to find a fostering service that suits your availability and existing commitments.

-So whatever your reason for wanting to become a foster carer, we want you to contact us.
+So, whatever your reason for wanting to become a foster carer, we want you to contact us.
 We are FosterCare UK, an independent foster care agency.
 We work with local authorities in the UK to provide essential foster care services to children and young people in need.
-If you’d like to learn more about fostering and the types of fostering service we offer, then you can do so by giving any one of our offices a call or by using one of our online forms.
+If you’d like to learn more about why you should foster and the types of fostering service we offer, then you can do so by giving any one of our offices a call or by using one of our online forms below: